Senator Marc Gold

 Senator Gold was named Government Representative in the Senate in January 2020.

-Senator Gold has held major leadership roles in the Jewish community at the local, national and international levels, including being Chair of Jewish Federations of Canada.
-He also served for ten years as the Chair of ENSEMBLE pour le respect de la diversité (formerly the Tolerance Foundation), a not-for-profit organization that works with youth to build a more open and inclusive society, which currently reaches more than 25,000 young people annually in schools throughout Quebec and Canada.
+After leaving academic life, Senator Gold dedicated much of his time to service in his community in Montreal.
+Among his many accomplishments, he served for 10 years as the Chair of ENSEMBLE pour le respect de la diversité (formerly the Tolerance Foundation), a not-for-profit organization that works with youth to build a more open and inclusive society.
+It currently reaches more than 25,000 young people annually in schools throughout Quebec and Canada.

-He currently is an Adjunct Professor of Law at McGill University.
-He also is a member of the board of directors of the Montreal Symphony Orchestra and of La compagnie Jean Duceppe.
+Senator Gold is also a member of the board of directors of the Montreal Symphony Orchestra and of the theatre company Duceppe.